jaredpetersen/ghostlab42reboot/documentation/functions/write.md

 If the library does not recognize a character that you are trying to write, the space that the character would normally occupy will not be lit up.
 For example, writing a string like "8$3#57" to the six-segment display will result in "8 3 57" being displayed.

 ### Parameters
-digits: The display to write to.
-Input 4 for the four-segment display or 6 for the six-segment display.
+displayID: Unique identifier for the display that is to be written to.
+Input 1 for the four-digit display, 2 for the smaller four-digit display, or 3 for the six-digit display.

-value: Character array with the integer that you would like to display.
+value: String with the value that you would like to display.

 ### Example
 ```
 GhostLab42Reboot reboot;
 reboot.begin();
-reboot.write(4, "0123");
+reboot.write(1, "0123");
 ```